House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (BBC News)

-The past couple of years has seen a significant fluctuation among UK employees towards working from home, especially on Fridays.
+The past couple of years have seen a significant fluctuation among UK employees towards working from home, especially on Fridays.
 Only 13% of workers go to the office on Fridays, while the rest prefer working from home.

 On average, employees go to the office only 1.4 days a week post-pandemic.
 This figure was 3.8 days a week before the pandemic.
 The primary reason for this trend is that many bosses want to offer flexibility to workers for better employee retention and acquisition, considering the talent shortage.